Ectropion is where the lower eyelid droops away from the eye and turns outwards. It's not usually serious, but can be uncomfortable.

 If an operation is recommended, you may be advised to tape your eyelids closed at night with special skin tape as a temporary measure to help protect your eyes while you wait to have surgery.

-Surgery for ectropion is a relatively minor procedure that takes up to 45 minutes and is usually carried out under local anaesthetic.
+Surgery for ectropion is a relatively minor procedure that takes up to 45 minutes for each eyelid, and is usually carried out under local anaesthetic.

-It's normally performed on an outpatient basis, which means you won't need to stay in hospital overnight.
+It's normally performed on an outpatient basis, which means you will not need to stay in hospital overnight.
+You should arrange for a friend or family member to take you home.

 Various different techniques can be used, depending on the severity of ectropion and its underlying cause.